 The lack of a national-level behavioural response should not be viewed as policy failure, but rather as evidence that delivery-side reforms alone are insufficient to change fertilizer application decisions when underlying price incentives and production objectives remain constant (Kishore et al., 2021).
 Simultaneously, the presence of short-term adjustments and selective state-level responses suggests that DBT can influence fertilizer use outcomes under specific regional conditions, particularly where baseline use intensity is lower and diversion-related inefficiencies are more significant (Deng et al., 2025).
 These findings clarify the scope and limitations of DBT as a policy instrument and underscore the importance of complementary agronomic, informational, and incentive-based interventions to achieve sustained improvements in nitrogen use efficiency.

+GIVE A PARA ON NON-USE OF SOIL HEALTH CARD AS AN INSTRUMENT FOR ALLOCATION OF NPK AS PER RECOMMENDATION.
+SECOND PARA ON SUBSIDY DIFFERENCE IN N AND P-K PROMOTING MORE N.

 4. Conclusion

 This study assessed the impact of the Direct Benefit Transfer (DBT) system for fertilizer subsidies on nitrogen use intensity in India, using a national and state-level interrupted time-series framework.
 The findings indicate that DBT did not result in a statistically significant change in nitrogen use intensity at the national level, suggesting that improvements in subsidy delivery and transaction monitoring alone are insufficient to modify aggregate fertilizer use behavior.
 However, state-level analysis reveals heterogeneous, context-specific responses, with short-term adjustments observed in only a limited number of states.

+BUT IT IS NOT LINKED TO DBT.
+ADD THAT AS CONCLUSION.

 Evidence from farmer and retailer interactions further demonstrates that DBT has significantly enhanced transparency, availability, and accountability in fertilizer distribution, even as fertilizer application decisions remain primarily driven by production imperatives and structural demand factors.
 Overall, the results suggest that DBT has achieved its governance objectives and provides a necessary institutional foundation for layering complementary price, agronomic, and extension-based policies to address persistent challenges of nitrogen overuse.

+COMMENT ON REAL DBT VERSUS JUST POS.

 Consent (WHEREVER applicable)